Ziyadsk/Notes/CSS/README.md

 ## Selection
-`*` : global selector that select every html tag on the page
+`*` : global selector that select every html tag on the page `,` : use comma to select multiple elements
 ### Type selector
 Select the type of a specifig tag